urbit/urbit.org-reloaded/content/using/operations/using-your-ship.md

 ~your-urbit:dojo> =dir /=sandbox=
 ```

-The above command substitutes uses substitution to use your current `ship` and
+The above command uses substitution to use your current `ship` and
 `case`; only the `desk` argument, which is located between the other two, is
 given something new.
 Without substitution, you would need to write: